 - Equal Employment Opportunity Commission (EEOC): The EEOC has two new nominees to be approved.

-The federal government has also had an impact on numerous priorities in the workplace such as immigration issues, decreased federal employment regulations and the future of required healthcare benefits provided by employers.
+The federal government has also had an impact on numerous priorities in the workplace such as immigration issues, decreased federal employment regulations, and the future of required healthcare benefits provided by employers.
 These are issues employers should pay special attention to in years to come as they will likely influence compliance regulations.

 Staying Compliant in 2018 and Beyond

-If your organization operates in multiple states, it may be tricky to create a policy that meets different laws that have passed in multiple locations.
+If your organization operates in multiple states, it may be tricky to create a policy that meets different laws that have been passed in multiple locations.
 Try to be cognizant of policies that might not be applicable to an overarching policy.
 Rather, specify guidelines and terms of employment for each state.
-This tactic will make it easier for your HR department to keep track of whether or not they are staying compliant to each specific ruling.How will the new administration affect HR compliance in 2018?
+This tactic will make it easier for your HR department to keep track of whether or not they are staying compliant with each specific ruling.How will the new administration affect HR compliance in 2018?
 Find out from @ClearCompany: